To Request an Action Plan to address Low Back Pain Click Here

 A Holistic Chiropractor goes beyond a Traditional Chiropractor

 True, they treat Subluxation as a Traditional Chiropractor does.
 Additionally, they look for relationships for why a person gets the subluxation.
 They look to not only correct the subluxation, but to correct the contributing factors associated with the malfunction that lead to the subluxation in the first place.
+These are the life-style habits, the stresses and the chronic nature of not addressing the concern that the Holistic Chiropractor will help a person address.
+That is why it is considered Holistic.
+It address the whole.

 Let's face it: If a Chiropractor treats ONLY the subluxation (the mis-aligned vertebrae) without addressing the reason why the vertebrae went out of alignment, when the patient goes back into their normal lives, the likelihood of the subluxation returning is very high.
 As a result, the person would need more treatment for their condition if the reason for the subluxation in their normal daily lives still exists.